Sequence and Consequence: and its semantics

-In more detail, let a generalized order frame be a triple $\seq{W,\mathcal{B},<}$, where $W$ is any non-empty set; $<$ is a function which takes any $w\in W$ to a total linear order $<_w$ on a subset of $W$, such that whenever $<_w$ orders any element of $\varphi\in \mathcal{B}$, $\varphi$ has a first element in $<_w$; and $\mathcal{B}$ is a set of subsets of $W$, closed under the set-theoretic operations corresponding to $\wedge, \neg$, and $>$ in order semantics (relative to $<$).
+In more detail, let a generalized order frame be a triple $\seq{W,\mathcal{B},<}$, where $W$ is any non-empty set; $\mathcal{B}$ is a set of subsets of $W$; and $<$ is a function which takes any $w\in W$ to a linear order $<_w$ on a subset of $W$, such that whenever $<_w$ orders any element of $\varphi\in \mathcal{B}$, $\varphi$ has a first element in $<_w$, and where $<$ and $\mathcal{B}$ are coordinated so that $\mathcal{B}$ is closed under the set-theoretic operations corresponding to $\wedge, \neg$, and $>$ in order semantics (relative to $<$).
 A generalized order model is a generalized order frame $\seq{W,\mathcal{B},<}$ equipped with a valuation $V:At\to \mathcal{B}$.
-The definition of $\sem{}{\cdot}$ that worked for order models still works in generalized models, and yields a function from $\mathcal{L}$ to $\mathcal{B}$. \stal is sound and \emph{strongly} complete with respect to generalized order models; completeness can be shown with a standard canonical model construction.
-(To model a set of sentences like $\Gamma$ which is not true in any order model, we need only consider a generalized order model in which the set $\varphi$ of worlds that verify some atom is not in the propositional domain, and does not have a minimal element in $<_w$.)
+The definition of $\sem{\cdot}$ that worked for order models still works in generalized models, and yields a function from $\mathcal{L}_>$ to $\mathcal{B}$. \stal is sound and \emph{strongly} complete with respect to generalized order models.
+For example, the consistent set $\Gamma$, which is not true in any pointed order model, can be true in a generalized pointed order model where the set $\bigcup_i V(p_i)$ of worlds that verify some atom is not in the propositional domain, and does not have a minimal element in $<_w$. \footnote{Consider the generalized pointed order model where $W$ is the set $[0,\infty)$ of nonnegative reals, with designated world $0$; $V(p_i)=[1/(i+1),\infty)$; $x<_w y$ iff $w\leq x < y$; and $\mathcal{B}$ the set of finite unions of intervals of the form $[x,y)$ or $[x,\infty)$.} Completeness can be shown with a standard canonical model construction, as in \cite{Lewis:1971}. \footnote{Instead of a primitive propositional domain, Lewis get the same result by treating the denotations of sentences as primitive rather than defining them inductively in the customary way, so that the set of all denotations of sentences plays the role of the propositional domain.
+Note too that while Lewis only states weak completeness theorems, his method immediately establishes strong completeness.}

 A generalized order frame is \emph{full} if $\mathcal{B}=\wp(W)$; full generalized frames are equivalent to order frames. \footnote{The selection function models described in \cref{fn:selection} can be ``generalized'' in an analogous way to order models.
-In a generalized order model, the selection function $f$ is only defined for on pairs $w$, $\varphi$ where $\varphi$ belongs to the propositional domain; as with order models, we also require the propositional domain to be closed under all the operations on sets corresponding to the semantic clauses.
+In a generalized order model, the selection function $f$ is only defined on pairs $w$, $\varphi$ where $\varphi$ belongs to the propositional domain; as with order models, we also require the propositional domain to be closed under all the operations on sets corresponding to the semantic clauses.